smtalim/exifmap/README.md

 Wiki
 ----

-Here we explain the logic of the command-line app that we build - https://github.com/SatishTalim/exifmap/wiki
+Here we explain the logic of the command-line app that we have built - https://github.com/SatishTalim/exifmap/wiki

 Areas to Explore